DevOpsPlayground/NGINX-Workshop/README.md

     events {}

+And check the following routes

+- [your_pandaname].devopsplayground.org
+- [your_pandaname].devopsplayground.org/first
+- [your_pandaname].devopsplayground.org/second
+- [your_pandaname].devopsplayground.org/third
+- [your_pandaname].devopsplayground.org/anything-else

 # 7 NGINX for microservice apps

 With the steps in (6), you know enough to envisage NGINX being used as a kind of API Gateway - a single server that manages the routing to multiple other backend services.
 These services could serve any kind of data including .json, images and videos.

 Loadbalancing and backend routing are very useful features of NGINX from an infrastructure and performance perspective, obviously.
 But next we're going to look at something more DevOps minded.

-To push infra/ops to he left, one approach we can take is a microservice architecture - the use of multiple backend services to be consumed by a single application.
-This allows two things to happen.
-First, it allows for good separation of concerns ( the upshot being smaller, more agile components that can be updated in iterations independently of other components).
-Second, it means up-scaling of capacity can be targeted to the backend services that are seeing the most activity.
+To push infra/ops to the left, one approach we can take is a microservice architecture - the use of multiple backend services to be consumed by a single application.
+This has many DevOps advantages.
+First, good separation of concerns means smaller, more agile components that can be frequently updated in iterations independently of other components.
+Second, it means scaling of capacity up or down can be targeted to the backend services that are seeing the most/least activity.

-As a fun experiment, we are going to build a simple UI that uses NGINX as this kind of Gateway to fetch various different page components from other backends locations ... specifically yours!
+As a fun experiment, we are going to build a simple UI that uses NGINX as this kind of Gateway to fetch various different page components from other backends locations ... specifically from each of you!

 ## 7.1
-In your code editor, open up /microservice-app/html
+In your code editor, look in /microservice-app/html.

-You won't need to edit anything in here: these files are already being served at ADDRESS_OF_DASHBOARD_HOST.
-They are included in this repo only for those who want to look more closely in their own time.

-Try going to ADDRESS_OF_DASHBOARD_HOST in your browser.

-This app is the 'skeleton' of a dashboard page (think 1990s desktop with custom widgets).
+You won't need to edit anything in here: This app is the 'skeleton' of a dashboard page (think 1990s desktop with custom widgets).

+It will be accessible by all, but only needs to be served by one single host - mine, if you're following this live (if you're following this in your own time, you can launch this dashboard with the docker-compose.yml provided).

+Try going to this page in your browser (ask Phil for his URL).

 ## 7.2
 In your code editor, open up /microservice-app/nginx.conf